wendyverdonk93/docs/content/payment-methods/banks/ing-home-pay/user-guide/processing-refunds.md

 - MultiSafepay doesn't automatically receive the IBAN when a transaction is completed, but we import our bank statements daily.
 All incoming payments are then completed.
 You can process refunds after 1 business day.

-- You can [refund more than the original transaction value](/faq/finance/refunding-more-than-original-transaction/).
-By default, MultiSafepay doesn't allow you to refund more than the original transaction value, which you need to change in your MultiSafepay account.
+- You can refund more than the original transaction value.
+See [Processing refunds](/tools/multisafepay-control/processing-refunds/).

 - There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.